 The events in Christchurch serve as an indelible reminder of the important role media plays in our society.
 Keeping our communities informed, connected and safe sit at the very core of NZME's purpose - to keep Kiwis in the know.
-Wany of those who will have been directly affected by this shooting will be migrants, they will be refugees here.
-They have chosen to make New Zealand their home and it is their home.
-They are us.
-Jacinda Ardern, Prime Minister

-C On the day of March 15, I watched and listened as our editorial teams agonised over how to best cover the story and at the same time treat the victims, their families and our communities with respect and compassion.
-That kind of approach to journalism comes from being a part of communities we report from.
-Being connected, being present, being local is our future.
+On the day of March 15,

+I watched and listened as our

+editorial teams agonised over

+how to best cover the story

+and at the same time treat

+the victims, their families and

+our communities with respect

+and compassion.
+That kind

+of approach to journalism

+comes from being a part of

+communities we report from.

+Being connected, being present

+being local is our future.